 Weight loss has been demonstrated to be a highly effective means of reducing or eliminating obesityrelated comorbidities, including diabetes, hypertension, and hyperlipidemia, and of reducing overall cardiometabolic risk.
-Bariatric surgery provides substantial weight loss, with surgical mortality rates of less than 1%, and current guidelines recommend considering this option for severely obese patients, those with BMI of 35 or greater if comorbidities are present, and those with BMI of 30 or greater if diabetes or metabolic syndrome is present [11; 145].
-The BMI criterion for bariatric procedures should be adjusted for ethnicity [11].
+Metabolic and bariatric surgery provides substantial weight loss, with surgical mortality rates of less than 1%, and current guidelines recommend considering this option for severely obese patients, those with BMI of 35 or greater if comorbidities are present, and those with BMI of 30 or greater if diabetes or metabolic syndrome is present [24; 25].
+The BMI criterion for metabolic and bariatric procedures should be adjusted for ethnicity [25].
 All of the options for weight loss should be thoroughly discussed with patients, including the benefits, risks, and challenges.